 From Spring to Summer an additional mid week ride is added.

 Tuesday @7pm The mid-week club / training ride.
-It takes place every Tuesday, meeting at carluccios and takes in a sharp 30km route around the surrounding area.
+This takes place every Tuesday, meeting at outside Carluccios and takes in a sharp 30km route around the surrounding area.
 This allows members to get in those extra miles after work if they are unavailable for a club ride at the weekend.

 Saturday @8am ‘Open‘ ride for all abilities.
 This ride will be based on the range of ability of the attending riders.

 Sunday @8am the clubs main group ride with all abilities meeting before dividing into development, Intermeditate, Int – Advance, Advanced lite & Advnaced+ paced groups

 VICEROYS CYCLING RULES / ETIQUETTE

 The club is set up to be open, warm and friendly and not a machine that is intimidating to others on the road or to our own club mates.
 By joining the club you agree by the clubs code of contact and ride etiquette rules.

 Members are expected to abide by the Highway Codes AT ALL TIMES – with ZERO expeditions.

 GROUP SIZE: Tuesday evenings: Maximum of 6 per group.
 If you need to create more groups of similar pace then please do so.
 Weekend rides: Maximum of 10-12 per group We are looking to keep safe on the road and avoid frustrating fellow road users.